alficles/composite-claims/composite-claims.md

 ### nor (Not Or) Claim

-The "nor" (Nor) claim identifies one or more sets of claims of which none are valid.
+The "nor" (Nor) claim identifies one or more sets of claims of which none are acceptable.
 If any set of claims in a "nor" claim would, when considered with all other relevant claims, result in the claim set being accepted, the claim set containing the "nor" **MUST** be rejected.